Pasquotank Correctional Institution: 2017 escape attempt

-Brady was subsequently sentenced to death for his role in the murders; the jury required just over an hour of deliberation to reach this decision.
+On October 28, 2019, Brady was sentenced to death for his role in the murders; the jury required just over an hour of deliberation to reach this decision.

 On November 11, 2023, a second inmate, Wisezah Datwan Buckman, was sentenced to death for his role in the escape attempt.
 Buckman was originally sent to prison for the 2014 murder of Thurmont Davis.

 Both Brady and Buckman are currently housed in the custody of the Federal Bureau of Prisons at ADX Florence; they will be transferred back to the custody of the North Carolina Department of Corrections when execution dates are set.

 On March 26, 2025, a third inmate, Jonathan Monk, was sentenced to death for his involvement in the attempt.
-Monk had originally been in prison for the 2011 attempted murder of Tabitha Dupree, who was slashed by a knife at least 15 times.
+Monk had originally been in prison for the 2011 attempted murder of Tabitha Dupree, who was slashed with a knife at least 15 times.
 Dupree was the wife of Justin Dupree, who served in the military alongside Monk.

 On September 29, 2025, the fourth and final inmate, Seth Frazier, pleaded guilty to first-degree murder and other charges for the escape attempt.
 He was then sentenced to life in prison without parole plus 93 to 116 years.
 Frazier, who was a previously convicted sex offender, had been in prison for a 2011 burglary at the time of the escape attempt and murders.
 In the burglary case, he attempted to sexually assault a 14-year-old girl, but was scared off when she awoke to him over her bed.

 Following the incident, security measures at the institution were enhanced, including access to tools becoming more restricted.
-Likewise, the North Carolina prison system increased safety measures by issuing body armor to guards and tasers to supervisors.
-On October 12, 2022—the fifth anniversary of the botched escape attempt—Pasquotank staff released balloons into the sky and observed a moment of silence.
+Likewise, the North Carolina prison system increased safety measures by issuing body armor to guards and Tasers to supervisors.
+On October 12, 2022, the fifth anniversary of the botched escape attempt, Pasquotank staff released balloons into the sky and observed a moment of silence.